Journal Partners

 Launch or transfer your journal with a trusted scholar-led publishing partner.

-A clear partnership model for scholarly journals
+A clear structure for sustainable scholarly journals.

-The three key roles in the journal model
+The three key roles in the journal model.

 Owner